18F/api-standards/README.md

 ### The Standards are a roadmap not a roadblock

 These standards are intended to streamline the process for GSA organizations to publish new APIs by providing practical and pragmatic advice.
-They are not intended to make this process more difficult.
+We believe these standards will benefit GSA API development and provide consistency.
+Projects can benefit if they start considering these in their design even if they do not implement them all.

-### They default to RESTful
+### They Primary Focus On RESTful APIs
-These standards assume the APIs will be generally "RESTful".
+Most of the content in these standards address items related to "RESTful" APIs.
 However, many of the standards are equally appropriate for other types of web service.

-Specific recommendations are provided for [SOAP web services](#soap-web-services).
+A ew specific recommendations are provided for [SOAP web services](#soap-web-services), and we encourage the GSA community to share more recommendations.

 ### They don't look under the covers
 Because APIs may be developed with multiple technologies, these standards avoid details internal to the development of the application or unique to a development platform.
 They generally focus on the "externals" that will be exposed to users.

+### For internal and external APIs
+These standards will be useful for both internal and external APIs.
+For specific considerations about documenting internal APIs, see [Provide Documentation](#provide-documentation).

 ## Overall Considerations